pappanna/plasticbag/README.md

     - Download county shapefiles from [here](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html) from the US Census Bureau.
     - Download TIGER Zip Code tabulation areas from [here](https://catalog.data.gov/dataset/tiger-line-shapefile-2019-2010-nation-u-s-2010-census-5-digit-zip-code-tabulation-area-zcta5-na) from the US Census Bureau (through [data.gov](data.gov).
     - Save files in the __data/shapefiles__ directory.
-- __Other__: Helper files with US county and state fips codes, lists of US counties and zip codes in __data/other__ directory, provided in the directory.
+- __Other__: Helper files with US county and state fips codes, lists of US counties and zip codes in __data/other__ directory, provided in the directory except as noted below.
+    - Download zip code list and 2020 IRS population data from United States zip codes [here](https://www.unitedstateszipcodes.org/zip-code-database/) and save in __dta/other__ directory.

 ____
 ### Code